Free Functional Inequalities on the Circle: Hierarchical Implications

 \end{proof}

-Notice that in principle we might get an improvement to the transportation inequality because in \eqref{e9:tim} we estimate the middle term by $0$, which in principle can be integrated, though it is not clear how to interpret the result.
+Notice that in principle we might get an improvement to the transportation inequality because in \eqref{e9:tim} we estimate the middle term by $0$, though there is no immediate interpretation of the resulting integral.